BassOmegaX/dmc1mechanics/README.md

 ## Alastor
 ## Ifrit
 ### Charging
-Charged attacks(Punches, Kicks, Magma Drive) will gain 10% damage per frame of charge.
-If it automatically releases, a 400% multiplier is applied.
+Charged attacks(Punches, Kicks, Magma Drive) will gain 10% damage per frame of charge, up to 590%.
+Punches and Kicks(not Magma Drive) will automatically have a 10% multiplier applied, even if there is zero charge.
+If any of these attacks automatically releases, a 400% multiplier is applied.

-For Meteor, it gains 2% of damage per frame of charge.
+For Meteor, it gains (slightly less than) 2% of damage per frame of charge.
 If it automatically releases, a 400% multipler is applied.
+The exact value of charge per frame is 1/51.

 ## Sparda
+Sparda does twice as much damage as Alastor, effectively being the same damage as Alastor.

+In Mission 22, Sparda's attack range becomes 4x when in Devil Trigger.

 # Some Enemy Mechanics